 |Water Based Foreshore|

-The pro-rata fee is determined by our fees and charges.
+The fee for both periods is determined by our fees and charges.

-The required permit charge is a pro-rata annual fee plus an administration fee.
+The required permit charge is either a pro-rata annual fee (seasonal) or annual fee per location plus an administration fee.

 No, all fees must be paid up front prior to commencing your approved activities.